You are tuned to the most listened-to radio talk show in America, the most eagerly anticipated appointment radio program in America.

 What's the CEO pay have to do with it?

-It I mean, in in terms of Obamacare, nothing.
+I mean, in terms of Obamacare, nothing.

-Anyway, here the rest of it.
+Anyway, here, the rest of it.

-They could well afford to treat their workers favorably and give them some basic financial security, and if they can't, then they should be willing to allow those workers to get the Affordable Care Act without cutting wages.
+And if they can't, then they should be willing to allow those workers to get the Affordable Care Act without cutting wages.

 Where's this billions of dollars in profit?

-A. Where is that?
+A, where is that?

-Staples billions of dollars of profit.
+Staples' billions of dollars of profit.

 The worker, and I know this is going to sound harsh.